Conctr/cmtemplate/README.md

 # Wimo

+## Get Started

+1. Clone the project. git clone https://github.com/conctr/wimo.git.
+2. Run the setup script. just type `yarn`.
+3. Run the example app. `yarn start` This will run the automated build process, start up a webserver, and open the application in your default browser.
+When doing development with this kit, this command will continue watching all your files.
+Every time you make a change the code is rebuilt.

+4. Review the example app on localhost:3000.
+Wimo is a working example app that displays environmental data sent from the device.
+Note how all source code is placed under /src.
+The final built app is placed under /dist.
+These are the files you run in production.
+5. Delete the example app files.
+Once you're comfortable with how the example app works, you can delete those files and begin creating your own app.
+6. Having issues?
+See "Having Issues?" below.

 ## Why use Wimo to build your IoT app?

 1. One command to get started - Type yarn start to start development in your default browser.